danja/hyperdata-static/danny.ayers.name/codice-fiscale/README.md

-# Check my Codice Fiscale
+# Checking my Codice Fiscale

 I tried to register a .it domain at gandi.net.
 Computer says no.

 I query.
 Jeremie at Gandi says my ID is wrong.

-Thing is, .it domain registration is restricted to Italian citizens/residents.
+.it domain registration is restricted to Italian citizens/residents.
 I'm a resident.

 An acceptable ID, which I have, is a Codice Fiscale.

 Ok, from my medical card :